davidb2/davidb2.github.io-old/_reviews/books.md

         that give strong evidence against the concept of the "self."
-        Metzinger examines phenomenological studies and other research in neuroscience to come to the following thesis: consciuousness is the ability for a system to represent itself just like it does with its surroundings.
+        Metzinger examines phenomenological studies and other research in neuroscience to come to the following thesis: consciousness is the ability for a system to represent itself just like it does with its surroundings.
-        as a corollary, conscious beings are unable to <i>experience</i> a complete loss of the phenomenonal self-model (PSM) (whose content is the "ego") because there would be no one experiencing it.
+        as a corollary, conscious beings are unable to <i>experience</i> a complete loss of the phenomenal self-model (PSM) (whose content is the "ego") because there would be no one experiencing it.
         this is most likely what happens during certain phases of sleep in